Draguignan

+The city is currently home to two military schools, the Infantry School and the Artillery School.

 Name and motto

 According to legend, the name of the city is derived from the Latin name "Draco/Draconem" (dragon): a bishop, called Saint Hermentaire, killed a dragon and saved people.

 The Latin motto of Draguignan is Alios nutrio, meos devoro (I nourish others, I devour my own).

 Geography

 The elevation is 200 m.
 The highest hill near Draguignan is Malmont (551 m).
 The main river near Draguignan is the Nartuby.

 The city is set in a valley NW-SE, about 2 km wide.

 Climate

-Draguignan's climate is the same as the normal conditions of the Mediterranean climate.
-The nights of frost are rare and the negative temperatures occur only a few days a year.
-Thus the winters are mild and wet, and the summers warm and dry, the town is protected from the winds by the Malmont and the western massif of the Selves.
-During the summer the precipitation is extremely low whereas autumn is subjected to frequent rains.
+Under the Köppen climate classification, Draguignan falls within the Mediterranean climate zone (Csa), with mild and wet winters, and hot and dry summers, with most of the precipitation occurring during the autumn months of October and November.
+Frost is rare and temperatures rarely fall below freezing.
+Furthermore, the town is protected from wind by the Malmont peak and the western massif of the Selves.